+2019 2019 2018

+Number of 0/ Number of 0/

-Number of Employees %
+Employees % Employees %

-Male 1,622 45.5
+Male 1,559 43.7 1,622 45.5

-Female 1,945 54.5
+Female 2,005 56.3 1,945 54.5

-Total 3,567 100
+Total 3,564 100 3,567 100

-We offer our employees with a competitive remuneration package in order to retain talents.
+We offer our employees with an attractive remuneration package in order to retain talents.
 Remuneration is based on the four key principles: fairness, ability, competitiveness and timeliness.
 The level of compensation of the Company's employees is established according to their abilities and reviewed annually based on their performance and the market conditions.
-The remuneration package also includes a range of benefits to all employees such as mandatory provident fund, medical insurance, annual leave, overtime leave, wedding leave, and maternity leave.
+The remuneration package also includes a range of benefits to all employees such as mandatory provident fund, life insurance, medical insurance, annual leave, overtime leave, wedding leave, and maternity leave.

-In addition, we also perform annual performance appraisal on our staff through a coherent performance management mechanism, which includes the following principles: specific, measurable, actionable, realistic, and timely.
+In addition, we perform annual performance appraisal on our staff through a coherent performance management mechanism, which includes the following principles: specific, measurable, actionable, realistic, and timely.
 Such performance appraisal provides a basis for employees to understand their strengths and weaknesses, and to strengthen mutual understanding and communication between staff and the Company.
 Results could also be used as reference for related personnel decisions including salary increment, bonus allocation, promotion, transferral, job rotations and other arrangements.

 We recognise that maintenance of appropriate work-life balance can assist in reducing working pressure of employees and enhancing the overall productivity.
 The Company's policy stipulates that the number of working hours for full-time employees is eight.
-Social activities such as annual dinner, Christmas and Chinese New Year gatherings are provided to our employees to strengthen social bonding between colleagues and management.
+Social activities such as annual dinners are held each year to celebrate employees' efforts and contributions to the Company, as well as to strengthen social bonding between colleagues and management.
+In 2019, the Company has also introduced an employee award scheme to recognise the performance of our staff talents as the Company's token of appreciation.